 - In case, if you face the boot loop issue, just wipe data/cache partitions from the recovery.

-- Besides, remember that the first boot will take more time to start than usual.
+- Besides, note that the first boot will take more time to start than usual.

 I hope that this simple guide gave you a complete idea of how to flash custom ROMs on any Android device via TWRP recovery.
 If you liked this post, then kindly share it on your social media platforms.
-Lastly, do comment below on any problems and suggestions.
-Thank you!
+Finally, please comment below your problems or suggestions.